BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 It should also be simple to share a proof that the payment was made.
 In-person, it may suffice to show the screen to the receiver.
 Additional options like sharing the confirmation via chat or email may also be useful.

 As on-chain transactions can be globally verified by anyone, a link to a [bitcoin explorer]({{ '/guide/getting-started/software/#explorers' | relative_url }}) can be shared as a payment confirmation.
-For Lightning transactions, the so-called `preimage` can be considered a proof of payment.
+For lightning transactions, the so-called `preimage` can be considered a proof of payment.

 </div>